-Because your certification qualifies you to dive independently, there is no requirement for supervision - we are only there coordinating the logistical aspects of any AUC Dive event, or lake cleanup, etc.
+Because your certification qualifies you to dive independently, there is no requirement for supervision - we are only there coordinating the logistical aspects of any dive or club or shop event, and/or lake cleanup, etc.

 We will do our best to inform of the dive's risks & of any uncertainties or unknowns.